Highland Scottish: History

 Highland Scottish can be traced back to 1952 when Highland Omnibuses was created when Highland Transport, Macrae & Dick and Alexanders Town Services in Inverness were joined together.
 In the reorganisation of the Scottish Bus Group, in 1985, to prepare for deregulation and privatisation, the company was renamed Highland Scottish Omnibuses Ltd. Unlike many of the original SBG subsidiaries, Highland's operating area remained largely unchanged.
 No additional territory was gained, but Oban was transferred to Midland Scottish.
 The red and grey livery used by Highland Omnibuses was retained for the fleet.

 Initially, upon deregulation, Highland continued to enjoy the monopoly position across much of its operating area.
 Competition started around Fort William with the arrival of a new company, Gaelic Bus, owned by Alexander MacConnacher, Brecklet, Ballachulish.
 However, it was the competition in the biggest town in the Highland Scottish network that was to prove controversial.

 Highland Scottish was the sole operator in Inverness and provided all bus services in and around the town.
 However, in May 1988, a group of ex-Highland drivers formed Inverness Traction Ltd, operating a fleet of leased minibuses and operating in parallel to Highland's Inverness network.
-Highland's response to the competition was fast and ferocious, cutting fare levels well below the competition and increasing traffic levels by 60%.
-Competition between the two operators was fierce and there was much ill will, with each operator accusing the other of unfair behaviour.
+Highland's response to the competition was to cut fare levels well below the competition and increasing bus frequencies levels by 60%.
 Both companies suffered acute financial losses during the competition period, which ended when Inverness Traction went into receivership in April 1989.